mabdinur/starterprojectspring/README_FULL.md

 #### Run FirstService and SecondService:

-***Ensure either LogExporter or Jaeger is configured in the OtelConfig.java file and is running***
+***Ensure either LogExporter or Jaeger is configured in the OtelConfig.java file.
+For LogExporter you can view traces on your console.***

+To view traces on the Jaeger UI, deploy the Jaeger Exporter on localhost by runnning the command `docker run --rm -it --network=host jaegertracing/all-in-one` in terminal.
+Then send a sample request to the FirstService service.

+**Note: The default port for the Apache Tomcat is 8080.
+On localhost both FirstService and SecondService services will attempt to run on this port raising an error.
+To avoid this add `server.port=8081` to the resources/application.properties file.
+Ensure the port specified corresponds to port referenced by FirstServiceController.SS_URL. **

-Run FirstService and SecondService from command line or using an IDE (ex.
-Eclipse).
-The end point for FirstService should be localhost:8080/message and for SecondService, localhost:8081/time.
+Run FirstService and SecondService from command line or using an IDE.
+The end point of for FirstService should be localhost:8080/message and  localhost:8081/time for SecondService.
 Entering `localhost:8080/time` in a browser should call FirstService and then SecondService, creating a trace.

-To view traces on the Jaeger UI add the Jaeger Exporter to both FirstService and SecondService projects.
-Deploy the Jaeger Exporter on localhost by runnning the command `docker run --rm -it --network=host jaegertracing/all-in-one` in terminal.
-Then send a sample request to the FirstService service.

 After running Jaeger locally, refresh the UI and view the exported traces from the two web services.
 Congrats, you created a distributed service with OpenTelemetry!